lindosystems/lindoapi.jl/README.md

  `set_optimizer_attribute(model::Model, name::LindoDouParam, value)`

- `name`:  A type LindoDouParam is also unique to the Lindoapi, and is used hold a Lindo API double parameter.
+ `name`:  A type LindoDouParam is also unique to the Lindoapi and is used hold a LINDO API double parameter.

- `value`: The Float value of the parameter being set.
+ `value`: The Float (64 bit) value of the parameter being set.

  ```julia
 iparam = Lindoapi.LindoDouParam(Lindoapi.LS_DPARAM_IPM_BASIS_TOL_S)